tsgates/arch-wiki-markdown/wiki/Reporting_Bug_Guidelines.md

     but you may find some bug reports with such a notification.
 This indicates that somebody requested a closure for the bug.
 A reason is added to the request most of the time.
-It is upon the assignee developer to decided whether he/she will accept the closure or not.
+It is upon the assignee developer to decide whether he/she will accept the closure or not.

 -   Closed : Either this is not a valid bug (see Reasons for not being a bug) or a solution has been found and released.